conflictmedia/drugucopia/README.md

 - [x] Actually test the webpage on mobile (should work?)
 - [ ] Tweak the page on mobile a metric fuckton
+- [ ] Import CSV so you can transfer from mobile
+- [ ] Explore options for more seamless mobile-><-desktop cohesion
 - [ ] Populate repository entries with a lot more data like effects and pharmacology/pharmocokinetics w/ sources
 - [ ] Implement locally stored custom user added drugs to bridge gap until they are added to into the repository (maybe)
 - [ ] Add expieriences section to substances with links to expierience reports